-- In its relevant part, paragraph 3 of principle 3 of the African Declaration on Internet Rights and Freedoms provides that the right to freedom of expression on the internet 'should not be subject to any restrictions, except those which ..., pursue a legitimate aim as expressly listed under international human rights law (namely ... the protection of ... public order...) ...' - Principle 9.3.b of the Principles of African Freedom of Expression and Access to Information Declaration provides that 'A limitation shall serve a legitimate aim where the objective of the limitation is ... to protect ... public order ...' - Article 10(2) of the European Convention on Human Rights specifically provides, in its relevant part, that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society in the interests of ... public safety ... [and] for the prevention of disorder ...' - Article 19(3)(b) of the ICCPR specifically provides, in its relevant part, that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for the protection of ... public order ...'
+- Article 10(2) of the European Convention on Human Rights specifically provides in its relevant part that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of ... public safety ... [and] for the prevention of disorder ...'. - Article 19(3)(b) of the ICCPR specifically provides in its relevant part that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for the protection of ... public order ...'. - Article 2(b) of the American Convention provides that the right to freedom of expression 'shall not be subject to prior censorship but shall be subject to subsequent imposition of liability, which shall be expressly established by law to the extent necessary to ensure the protection of ... public order ...'. - Article XIII(2) of the Principles of African Freedom of Expression Declaration provides that '[f]reedom of expression should not be restricted on public order ... grounds unless there is a real risk of harm to a legitimate interest and there is a close causal link between the risk of harm and the expression'.

-Protecting public order or public safety are both legitimate grounds for regulating, or even prohibiting, expression by the media, provided there is a real risk to public order or public safety and there is a close causal link between the risk of harm and the expression.
+■ Protecting public order or public safety are both legitimate grounds for regulating or even prohibiting expression by the media, provided there is a real risk to public order or public safety, and there is a close causal link between the risk of harm and the expression.

-▶ As is the case with emergency provisions, governments often abuse the grounds of public order or public safety to restrict the publication of legitimate expressions of dissent.
+■ As is the case with emergency provisions, governments often abuse the grounds of public order or public safety to restrict the publication of legitimate expressions of dissent.
 National laws often do not comply with internationally articulated standards in regard to these grounds.